-A total of 40 PRC, 25 IR, 16 GA, and 9 TC compartments (90 total) were systematically surveyed during 1998 - 2000 (Appendix II).
+A total of 40 PRC, 25 IR, 16 GA, 9 TC, 14 GL, 12 NA, and 2 NE compartments (118 total) were systematically surveyed during 1998 - 2001 (Appendix II).
 In addition, over 100 random points were surveyed in compartments that were systematically surveyed.
 The majority of compartments containing high quality habitat (i.e., large deciduous or mixed, pole/saw timber complexes juxtaposed or interspersed with wetland habitat) in the PRC, IR and GA areas have been surveyed at least one time.
-However, large areas of high quality habitat at the TC Forest Management Unit have not been surveyed but are slated for systematic surveys during 2001.
+However, large areas of high quality habitat within the NA, NE, and GL Forest Management Units have not been surveyed but are slated for systematic surveys during 2002.
 Since the amount of suitable habitat within each compartment varied, some compartments were more intensively surveyed than others.
 Further, a wide range of cover types of varying stocking densities were intensively surveyed for red-shouldered hawks (Appendix II).
-Varying landscape positions such as very dry upland forest (up to a mile from wetland habitat) and wet lowland forest were systematically surveyed as well.
+Varying landscape positions, such as very dry upland forest (up to a mile from wetland habitat) and wet lowland forest, were systematically surveyed as well.
 A few habitat types were under represented during surveys and these included red pine stands, white pine stands, and lowland conifers (Q and C types).
 These habitat types are not typically exploited by red-shouldered hawks for nesting purposes (Johnsgard 1990).
-However, lowland conifer and white pine stands with a deciduous tree component could provide good nesting habitat for red-shouldered hawks and these habitats will be more intensively surveyed in the future.
+However, lowland conifer and white pine stands with a deciduous tree component could provide good nesting habitat for redshouldered hawks and these habitats will be more intensively surveyed in the future.

-Systematic inventories were not conducted at the PRC or IR during 2000 and only a representative sub-set of territories were monitored (PRC = 37 territories monitored and IR 16 territories monitored).
-This accounts for lower numbers of active territories being documented during 2000 than in previous years when the PRC and IR were intensively surveyed for new nests and territories (Table 2).
+Systematic inventories were not conducted at the PRC, IR, or GA during 2000 or 2001 and only a representative subset of territories were monitored (PRC = 37 territories monitored and IR 16 territories monitored).
+This accounts for lower numbers of active territories being documented during 2000 and 2001 than in previous years when the PRC and IR were intensively surveyed for new nests and territories (Table 2).